Phoenix Area Service

 What an HVAC disconnect does

-• Outdoor unit has no power
+- Outdoor AC unit has no power or runs intermittently

 Local service